bojanalecic/SoftwareProjectRecommendation/README.md

 After creation of graph, nodes should be ranked.
 To rank nodes, different centrality measures can be used.
 In this project, degree centrality method is found as most relevant.
 This method uses number of edges incident to a node to calculate rank of the node.
 After calculation of node rank, that value is divided by number of nodes.
 With finishing this step, we have degrees for all relevant words.
 In the next step, degrees are sorted by using Comparator interface.
 Once we have sorted map of words and corresponding degrees, we set first N words as keywords for given project.

 Similarities between projects are calculated based on those keywords by using the Cosine similarity metric.
 In order to calculate Cosine similarity for two projects, the prerequisite is to calculate TF-IDF (Term Frequency/Inverse Document Frequency) metric for each project (i.e., its textual representation).
 This metric must be calculated for every keyword extracted from project's decsription and title.
-By using this [document](http://www.site.uottawa.ca/~diana/csi4107/cosine_tf_idf_example.pdf) as refernce, next steps are followed:
+By using this [document](http://www.site.uottawa.ca/~diana/csi4107/cosine_tf_idf_example.pdf) as reference, next steps are followed:

 -we calculate the term frequency for all the words as number of occurences in each particular project